 In addition, students are strongly encouraged to take advantage of the wide range of advanced training offered across the 4 HEIs of the DTP which they can access for free as a GW4 DTP student.
 The DTP will facilitate access to a range of advanced training across the partnership and will co-ordinate specialist focused training days around the research themes that are aligned to MRC priorities for training.

-There will also be induction days, an annual congress, theme days and cohort building activities and supervisors are required to release students to attend these mandatory events.
+There will also be induction days, an annual congress, theme days and cohort-building activities and supervisors are required to release students to attend these mandatory events.

 Engagement with the DTP training programme is compulsory and continued sponsorship is contingent on that engagement.
-It is important that supervisors allow time for all of these commitments when planning a project.
+It is important that supervisors allow time for all these commitments when planning a project.

 The ‘Prep’ period